-Corporate government aligned with the interests of stakeholders, lawful and responsible conduct, and constructive cooperation between the managerial bodies and within the company in a spirit of mutual trust constitute the essential cornerstones of Sartorius' corporate culture.
+Corporate governance aligned with the interests of stakeholders, lawful and responsible conduct, and constructive cooperation between the managerial bodies and within the company in a spirit of mutual trust constitute the essential cornerstones of Sartorius' corporate culture.

 Declaration of the Executive Board and of the Supervisory Board of Sartorius AG Concerning the Recommendations of the Government Commission on the German Corporate Governance Code Pursuant to § 161 of the German Stock Corporation Law (“Aktiengesetz”)

 The Executive Board and the Supervisory Board declare that full compliance will be achieved with the recommendations made by the Government Commission on the German Corporate Governance Code in the version as amended on February 7, 2017, and published by the German Federal Ministry of Justice in the official section of the German Federal Gazette ("Bundesanzeiger") on April 24, 2017, and May 19, 2017, respectively, throughout the period from the issuance of last year's Declaration of Compliance in December 2019 to the publication of the new version of the GCGC on March 20, 2020.